mike2d2/ambiguous_vqg_hf/README.md

 # Pretrained model

-We have uploaded weights for a pretrained VQG model which can be found [here](https://drive.google.com/file/d/1NWnVXvx12M4rAhU8MVhiLPurqkOKd_G8/view?usp=drive_link) on google drive by downloading the file real2-4.pt and placing in checkpoints/ directory, which must be created for the eval code to work properly.
+We have uploaded weights for a pretrained VQG model which can be found [here](https://drive.google.com/file/d/1NWnVXvx12M4rAhU8MVhiLPurqkOKd_G8/view?usp=drive_link) on google drive by downloading the file real2-4.pt and placing in checkpoints/ directory, which must be created for the eval code to run from the checkpoint.